 A brand new Cygnus Class!
 Class of 2019/2020.

 Our class is made up of Swans who are our Reception aged children and Cygnets who are our nursey aged children.
-We all swim and learn together in the same classroom and work together as a team with our teacher Mrs Hulbert and classroom assistants Mrs Freeman and Mrs Hammett.
+We all swim and learn together in the same classroom and work together as a team with our teacher Mrs Hulbert and classroom assistants Mrs Freeman, Mrs Hammett and Mrs Hodson.

 We have had our first half term at school and have had so much fun.
 We have grown already and we have done lots of lovely learning.